 There should be a Form W-2 from each employer that an individual worked for that showed wage income, as well as tax withholding.
 Form W-2 is usually available to be collected towards the end of every January.

 Every W-2 is needed before tax returns can be filed.
-This form helps the IRS to calculate and add up withholding and wages so that they can be compared to the taxpayer’s reported totals.
+The form helps the IRS calculate and add up withholding and wages to be compared to the taxpayer’s reported totals.

-Form 1099-INT is availed by banks or credit unions.
+Form 1099-INTs are prepared and used by banks or credit unions.
 It reports the total amount of interest income an individual earned over the year.
-This form is also available for collection towards the end of January.
+The form is also available for collection towards the end of January.

 4. Collect Form 1099-G

-Individuals who received unemployment benefits during the year should provide Form 1099-G. State agencies use this form to report the total amount of unemployment benefits received by an individual.
+Individuals who received unemployment benefits during the year should provide Form 1099-G. State agencies use the form to report the total amount of unemployment benefits received by an individual.

 5. Understand itemized deductions vs. standard deductions

 Part of the process of filing your taxes involves making sure that you complete all the necessary tax forms.
-In the U.S., additional forms besides the basic tax Form 1040 are called “schedules”.
-Schedules are used for things such as reporting non-standard income (such as gambling income), to claim certain tax credits, or to report income earned from a foreign source.
+In the U.S., additional forms besides the basic Form 1040 are called “schedules.”
+Schedules are used for reporting non-standard income (such as gambling income), claiming certain tax credits, or reporting income earned from a foreign source.

-Thank you for reading CFI’s explanation of U.S. Federal Income tax Form 1040-EZ.
-CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification program, designed to transform anyone into a world-class financial analyst.
+Thank you for reading CFI’s explanation of U.S. federal Income tax Form 1040-EZ.
+CFI is the official provider of the Financial Modeling & Valuation Analyst (FMVA)® certification program, designed to transform anyone into a world-class financial analyst.

 To keep learning and developing your knowledge of financial analysis, we highly recommend the additional CFI resources listed below: